Mike Mollo: Professional career

 After a brief amateur career, "Merciless" Mike Mollo made his professional debut on June 25, 2000, scoring a first-round knockout over Terry Coffin in Elgin, Illinois.
 Over the following years, Mollo built his professional record while also working full-time as a bricklayer and tuckpointer.
 Wildly popular with Chicago fight fans, Mollo used his hard-punching, aggressive style to win 19 of his first 20 professional bouts.
 His first loss was to heavyweight contender DaVarryl Williamson.

 On October 7, 2006, Mollo scored his biggest win, knocking out Kevin McBride (best known for defeating Mike Tyson) by a TKO 30 seconds into the second round.

 After a second-round TKO of Art Binkowski, Mollo faced 40-year old former world title challenger Andrew Golota.
 Mollo lost via unanimous decision.

-One of more Mollo's more high-profile matchups was his two bouts against then-undefeated and future WBC world title challenger Artur Szpilka.
+One of Mollo's more high-profile matchups was his two bouts against then-undefeated and future WBC world title challenger Artur Szpilka.
 Despite being a heavy underdog in the first fight and not having competed for two years prior to the bout, Mollo was able to knock down Szpilka before being knocked out in the sixth round.
 The two faced off again six months later, with Mollo again knocking Szpilka down early in the match before being finished in the fifth round via TKO.

 Three years after his second loss to Szpilka, Mollo faced another Polish fighter, Krzysztof Zimnoch.
 In a significant upset, Mollo knocked out the 18-0-1 Zimnoch in the first round to win the vacant Republic of Poland International Heavyweight title.
 From this win, Mollo earned a shot at Andriy Rudenko's WBC Silver International Heavyweight title.
 Mollo was defeated via unanimous decision.

 Mollo then faced off against Krzysztof Zimnoch in a rematch from the year before.
 Mollo lost the rematch via corner stoppage.

 On March 1, 2017, Mollo officially announced his retirement from professional boxing.

 Influences

-Early in his career, Mollo gained the support of Rocky Marciano’s family.
+Early in his career, Mollo gained the support of Rocky Marciano's family.
 "I understand that Mike wants to emulate Rocky both in and out of the ring", noted Peter Marciano, younger brother of the "Brockton Blockbuster".
 Mollo remembers Marciano well.
 "I grew up watching fight films of Rocky Marciano.
 Both of our families came from Naples, Italy, so Rocky was a hero to my family.
 My strength and conditioning coach Joe Wright gave me a rare book written by Rocky called 'The Use of the Body'.
 Joe found this book in 1967 while he was somewhere in England.
-I’ve been reading it and it’s a masterpiece."
-Mollo continued, "I can’t be Rocky, but I’m truly honored to have the support of the Marciano family.
+I've been reading it and it's a masterpiece."
+Mollo continued, "I can't be Rocky, but I'm truly honored to have the support of the Marciano family.
 I hope to make them proud."